jrsmoura/hmf-hybrid/README.md

-# hmf-hybrid
+# Hamiltonian Mean Field simulation using OpenMP

 ### Molecular dynamics simulation of a *N*-particles in a cirunference of unitary radius.

 Files | Descriotion
 ------------ | -------------
-main-openmp.c | XXXXXX
-openmpFuncs.c | XXXXXX
+main-openmp.c | Main part of the code openmpFuncs.c | Contains all functions
-openmpLibs.h  | XXXXXX
+openmpLibs.h  | Functions headers

 **Code Functions**